Cuba starter pack

 5 Things to Know Before You Visit Cuba

 There is something very special about a forbidden fruit.
 Cuba is one of those places.
 With direct access to Cuba from America, it’s easier than ever to travel to Cuba than it was just a generation ago.
+Once you give the article a read feel free to message us any questions you still have about traveling to Cuba.

 Travel to Cuba used to involve going through a lot of red tape because of a number of sanctions on travel imposed during the Cold War era.
 It’s easier now, but it’ll help to know some of the complexities beforehand.
 Here’s what you need to go prepared: